14 Key Logo Design Trends of 2020

 Need a new logo?
 Whether you’re starting from scratch or just planning a tweak to a current mark, understanding shifts in logo design trends can help you create a design with a modern touch.

-The big 2019 theme in logo design is to create something that’s just a little bit different.
+The theme in logo design is to create something simple and distinctive.
 With so many new websites and brands and companies coming online almost every day, it’s no wonder that logos are trending toward designs that stand out.

 Download thousands of beautiful logo templates, logo designs, and anything you need to build your brand with an Envato Elements membership.
 It starts at $16 per month, and gives you unlimited access to a growing library of over 1,400,000 design assets, graphics, themes, photos, and more.